hyebinyu1110/TIL/README.md

 Today I learned

-- Just do it, No pressure
+- Just do it,
+- do it everyday without having pressure